 - 13 colleges and universities offer a bachelor’s degree in education.*1

 - 11 colleges and universities offer a master’s or advanced degree in education.*1

-- 2 schools were in Kiplinger’s Best Values in Public Colleges in 2017.2
+- 2 schools were in Kiplinger’s Best College Values in 2019.2

 - 1 not-for-profit teacher program is accredited by the NCATE, TEAC, or CAEP.